4 “Meals” to Take New Parents

-Especially great during the winter, though we love soup and chili any time of the year!
+These are especially great meals to take new parents during the winter, though we love soup and chili any time of the year!
 And there are a ton of great summer soup recipes.
 Either of these options can be packed full of protein and veggies, both of which mom should be getting!
-Some of my favorite recipes are…
+Some of my favorite recipes are . . .

 The Goodie Basket

 I wish I could take credit for this but I can’t.
 Instead, this was an item that I received from a friend right after I had my son and I just think it’s so genius.
 She knew we were receiving full meals every other day and so she brought over a basket of SNACKS that I could easily grab throughout the day that were healthy.
 Another great idea is a breakfast basket because, again, most people provide meals for dinner.
 Bonus, your friend gets a cute basket and you can even throw in a little something for baby!

 - Homemade Egg Muffins